 On with business.

 What Your DMCA Takedown Notice Needs to Contain

 DMCA is the Digital Millennium Copyright act and it’s basically a piece of legislation which means that if anyone copies your work, you can invoke it by serving a notice and they have to take the content down.

-Even if you were one of those who engaged in article sharing on Ezines, and now have articles re-shared on low authority sites that are pulling you down, you can still argue that although it may be OK to share, it is not OK to exceed the license.
-For example, if the article has pictures, and extra links embedded in it, or is attempting to make it look like you endorse a product or a service you don’t, then you have a great argument for a takedown.
-In fact, this is as close as a Google Link Disavow Tool you can get as of this date.
+Well, you can still argue that although it may be OK to share, it is not OK to exceed the license.
+For example, if the article has pictures, and extra links embedded in it.
+Or maybe it is attempting to make it look like you endorse a product or a service you don’t.
+So then you have a great argument for a takedown.
+And in fact, this is as close as a Google Link Disavow Tool you can get as of this date.

-- Either a physical or electronic signature of you or someone authorised to act on your behalf to request removal of the the copyright infringement
+- Either a physical or electronic signature of you or someone authorized to act on your behalf to request removal of the copyright infringement

 - Your contact details to allow the offending party to get in touch with you should they need to

 - A statement to say that you believe that the materials used is unauthorized by you, the content owner

 - And a statement that information in the notification form is correct.